ws2024s17hu/ws2024s17hu-r3-tp/README.md

-# WS2024 S17 R3 HU Test Project
+# WorldSkills Lyon 2024 Hungarian National Competition Finals - Web Technologies

 ## Test Project

-The test project for all modules can be found in this repo, in the [TestProject folder](https://github.com/ws2024s17hu/ws2024s17hu-r3-tp/blob/master/TestProject).
+The test project and marking scheme for all modules can be found in this repo, in the [TestProject folder](https://github.com/ws2024s17hu/ws2024s17hu-r3-tp/blob/master/TestProject).

 ## Setup